KyleGoslan/App-Workshops-Old/README.md

 + It makes it easy to correct errors (my time is limited, so I write these fast).
 + It makes it easy to get syntax highlighting on code snippets.
 + Easier for you to copy/paste...even though you would never do that ;).
-+ I'm hhoping that you guys can fork, contribute and send me pull requests to the documentation.
++ I'm hoping that you guys can fork, contribute and send me pull requests to the documentation.
 + You can create issues to ask questions.
 That way everyone can see them.

+####Questions/Errors
+When you're looking at the repo, on the right hand side you'll see "Issues".
+I want to encourage you to use this as a way to ask questions and notify me of typos or errors.
+When you enter the issues you can create a new issue in the upper right.
+This is essentially just like posting a comment.
+One thing that would be helpful is that you apply a relevant label.
+This is done on the right, eg "Question" or "Bug".